SerhiiMart/JavaScript-Marathon--Marafon/README.md

 * P.S.
 Was too easy and was just a ploy to get participants sign up on a very expensive programming course.
-* Still, I learned great deal during the marathon.
+* Still, I learned great deal during this marathon.